rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * Pick the **Empty** project template.
 * Select **No Authentication**, if it isn't selected already.

-**Note**: The locally built packages and the ones published to NuGet are sometimes out of sync, due to the product still being in prerelease, which is why we recommend building the SDK in 1.1.
+**Note**: The locally built packages and the ones published to NuGet are sometimes out of sync, due to the product still being in prerelease This is why you need to build the SDK in Lab 1.1.

-Add a reference to the latest Microsoft.Bot.Builder.Integration.AspNet.Core package.
-This is a prerelease package and includes references to other Botbuilder packages that you will need:
+You will need to add some references by right-clicking "Dependencies" in your Solution Explorer and select "Add reference."
+These are prerelease packages and includes references to other Botbuilder packages that you will need (refer [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources) if you need help):
+* Microsoft.Bot.Builder.Integration.AspNet.Core
 * Microsoft.Bot.Builder
 * Microsoft.Bot.Builder.Core
 * Microsoft.Bot.Connector
 * Microsoft.Bot.Schema

-For the following labs, you will also need to add the following references from the SDK (refer [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources) if you need help):
 * Microsoft.Bot.Builder.Core.Extensions
 * Microsoft.Bot.Builder.LUIS